Arbaz355/vite_template/docs/index.md

 3. Explore the [Features Module](./features.md) to learn about domain-driven design approach
 4. Review the [Shared Module](./shared.md) to understand component organization
 5. Check the [Store Module](./store.md) to understand state management
+6. Learn about the [Environment Configuration](./environments.md) to understand how the app is configured
-6. Finally, read about the [Lib Module](./lib.md) to understand third-party integrations
+7. Finally, read about the [Lib Module](./lib.md) to understand third-party integrations

 ## Development Guidelines